-Table 2 - Agencies, groups, organizations who participate ---
+Table 2 - Agencies, groups, organizations who participated

+5 Agency/Group/Organization Agency/Group/Organization Type What section of the Plan was addressed by Consultation?
 Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-Organization provided comments during the 15-day public comment period.
-The input was considered for the development of the draft and future drafts.
-5 Agency/Group/Organization HOMELESS ALLIANCE OF WESTERN NEW YORK Agency/Group/Organization Type Services-homeless What section of the Plan was addressed by Consultation?
-Entire Plan Briefly describe how the Agency/Group/Organization was consulted.
-What are the anticipated outcomes of the consultation or areas for improved coordination?
-Organization provided comments during the 15-day public comment period.
-The input was considered for the development of the draft and future drafts.